stegm/pykoplenti/doc/command_line.md

 ### REPL

 A REPL is provided for simple interactive tests.
-All methods of the `PlenticoreApiClient` class can be called.
+All methods of the `ApiClient` class can be called.
 The arguments must be given separated by spaces by using python literals.

 ```shell script